What is Goods Received Note?

 - Purchase order number

 Goods received note is the strong evidence to confirm that customers already receive and check all the conditions of the products.
 It will help both customers and suppliers to prevent fraud as the goods will be moved from suppliers to customers, they will not end up in other place or stolen.
-The customer will make payments to invoices which the goods already received.
+The customer will make payments to invoices which the goods have already received.
 The GRN should be pre-printed and keep several copies for all related parties otherwise the control will not work effectively.